 “Landscaping”: Any combination of living plants such as grass, ground cover, shrubs, flowers, vines, hedges, or trees, and nonliving landscape material such as rocks, pebbles, sand, mulch, bark, walls, fences, and decorative paving materials (excluding driveways, parking, loading, or storage areas), and sculptural elements.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Letter of map amendment (LOMA)”: The procedure by which any owner or lessee of property who believes his property has been inadvertently included in a special flood hazard may submit scientific and technical information to the Federal Insurance Administrator for review to remove the property from said area.
 The administrator will not consider a LOMA if the information submitted is based on alteration of topography or new hydrologic or hydraulic conditions since the effective date of the FIRM.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Letter of map revision (LOMR)”: An official revision to a currently effective FIRM.
 A LOMR officially changes flood zone, floodplain and floodway designations, flood elevations and planimetric features.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

-“Letters of map revision (Based on Fill) (LOMR-F)”: A letter from FEMA stating that an existing structure or parcel of land that has been elevated by fill would not be inundated by the base flood.
-(Ord.
-1251, 2008)
+“Letters of map revision (Based on Fill) (LOMR-F)”: A letter from FEMA stating that an existing structure or parcel of land that has been elevated by fill would not be inundated by the base flood. ( Moved to Article 5: Floodplain Management

 “Levee”: A man-made structure, usually an earthen embankment, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Levee system”: A flood protection system which consists of a levee, or levees, and associated structures, such as closure and drainage devices, which are constructed and operated in accord with sound engineering practices.
-(Ord.
-763, 1996)

-“Level building site”: A site contained wholly within the buildable area, of a dimension not less than 30 feet by 40 feet, to accommodate the main structure, required off-street parking, and drainage resulting from said improvements.
-Slope of the level building site shall not exceed 10 percent.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Lighting, direct”: Illuminating a sign or sign structure by a light source seen directly.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

-Lighting, indirect: The illumination of a sign or sign structure by a light source not directly seen.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Lighting, indirect: The illumination of a sign or sign structure by a light source not Moved to 1.14 (see signs)

 Livable area: Interior floor area of a residential use which includes bedrooms, bathrooms, kitchens, closets, but excludes garages.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Lot”: A parcel, tract or area of land established by plat, subdivision, or as otherwise permitted by law, to be used, developed or built upon and which abuts upon a legal means of access.
-The classifications of lots are:
+The classifications of lots are: Moved to 1.14

 “Corner”: A lot located at the intersection of two or more streets at an angle or not more than 135 degrees.
 If the angle is greater that 135 degrees, the lot shall be considered an “interior lot.”